i0gan/pwn_waf/README.md

 make
 ```

-The pwn and hex files are compiled, and the test program is `/tmp/.i0gan/pwn`
+The`i0gan_waf` and `hex` files are compiled, and the test program is `/tmp/.i0gan/pwn`
-pwn is a waf program, which is used to grab the standard input and output data of`/tmp/.i0gan/pwn `program
+`i0gan_waf` is a waf program, which is used to grab the standard input and output data of`/tmp/.i0gan/pwn `program
-Hex is used to print file data in hexadecimal strings
+`hex`  program is used to print file data in hexadecimal strings

 ### 0x02

-After compiling successfully, you can run `./pwn` directly to test
+After compiling successfully, you can run `./i0gan_waf`  directly to test
-Store the interactive log file in the directory `/tmp/.i0gan/` with the format of time + timestamp. i0gan.
+Store the interactive log file in the directory `/tmp/.i0gan/` , The name of file format is  `time + timestamp + .i0gan`

 ### 0x03

-Upload the compiled `pwn` file to the `/tmp` directory.
+Upload the compiled `i0gan_waf`  file to the `/tmp` directory.
 The `pwn service paths` stored in different events may be different.
 Take `/pwn/pwn` as an example.
 If you don't know where it is, `cat /etc/xinetd.d/pwn` service can view its own service path.
 First create a `.i0gan` directory in the `/tmp` directory.
-If you don't want to create it yourself, run the WAF program `(/tmp/pwn)` directly on the server to create it automatically.
+If you don't want to create it yourself, run the WAF program `(/tmp/i0gan_waf)`  directly on the server to create it automatically.
 Copy the monitored service program to `/tmp/.i0gan` directory, and replace the service program with WAF program

 ```
+mkdir /tmp/.i0gan          # Create a directory .i0gan in /tmp
-cp /pwn/pwn /tmp/.i0gan
+cp /pwn/pwn /tmp/.i0gan    # Copy service binary program to /tmp/.i0gan dirctory
-cp /tmp/pwn /pwn/pwn
+cp /tmp/i0gan_waf /pwn/pwn # Replace your service binary program
 ```

 If the attacker attacks, the corresponding attack log file will be generated in the directory `/tmp/.i0gan/`.
 Each attack will generate a file, which can be directly analyzed after being attacked